 In fact, some of those potentially toxic financial products are being strengthed.
 Since 2008 there has been a rapid proliferation of so-called Exchange Traded metals' commodity funds (ETFs), whose lack of transparency should be of considerable concern (See: Appendix - 1).

-Derivatives' contract trading in metals continues apace, although it was precisely use of these instruments that lay at the heart of the recent toxic storm (See: Appendix - 2).
+Derivatives' contract trading in metals continues apace, although it was precisely the use of these instruments that lay at the heart of the recent toxic storm (See: Appendix - 2).

 The Canadian government has done nothing to limit the issue of "Flow-Through shares" to the hundreds of junior mining companies hosted on its stock exchanges, despite a consequent loss to the citizen taxpayer (See: Appendix - 3).

-Even more shocking has been the extent to which corporations are still allowed to use offshore domiciles so as to avoid paying taxes in the domains where they are registered.
-Almost all the major, and a significant number of other, mining companies mentioned on our database conceal their true profits in offshore locations such as the Bahamas, the Cayman and Channel Islands, and Mauritius.
+Even more shocking has been the extent to which corporations are still allowed to use offshore domiciles so as to evade paying taxes in the domains where they are registered.
+Almost all the major, and a significant number of other, mining companies mentioned on our database conceal their true profits in locations such as the Bahamas, the Cayman and Channel Islands, and Mauritius.

 And behind, or complicit in, all these stratagems are some of the very banks and institutions which bear primary blame for the 2008 credit meltdown.